Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/02-Values_and_Classes.md

 Basic Storm.

-The code presented in this tutorial is available in the directory `root/tutorials/types` in the release of Storm.
+The code presented in this tutorial is available in the directory `root/tutorials/types` in the Storm release.
 You can run it by typing `tutorials:types:main` in the Basic Storm interactive top-loop.

 Setup
 -----

 Before starting to write code, we need somewhere to work.
 For this tutorial, it is enough to create a file with the extension `.bs` somewhere on your system.
-The tutorial uses the name `types.bs`, but any name that contains only letters works.
+The tutorial uses the name `types.bs`, but any name that contains only letters will work.
 As a starting point, add the following code to the
 file:

 ```bs